ExclusiveDisjunction/Edmund/Help/Change Log/Current Version - Version 1.1.0.md

 ### Level 3 - Noticeable Issues
 1. The budget tool did not add up transactions correctly, so budgets for a month were not accurate.
+2. Fixed an issue where many-to-many transfer did not accept correctly balanced.

 ### Level 4 - Unusable
+1. A bug was reported when adding a budget month.
+This issue should be resolved.